Well Woman Exam

 We offer three vaccines including those for:

 - HPV (Gardasil)

 - Pertussis or whooping cough (Tdap)

 A colposcopy allows your doctor to do an in depth exam of your cervix, vagina or vulva with a microscope.
 This is usually done because of an abnormal pap smear, Type 16 or 18 HPV, or a lesion noted during a routine exam.

 An infertility evaluation is recommended if you have not become pregnant after 1 year of regular sexual intercourse without using any form of contraception.
 If you are older than 35 years, an infertility evaluation may be performed after 6 months of trying to conceive.

-There are many causes of infertility and many treatments.
-Male factor infertility is the only cause of infertility in about 30% of couples and a contributing factor in another 20-30% of couples.
-Female factors include Ovulation difficulties are present in about 15% of couples with infertility or anatomic issues.
+There are many causes of infertility and many treatments that can help couples get pregnant.
+Male factor infertility may be the only cause of infertility in about 10% of couples and female factors occur in about 35% of couples.
+Often, infertility occurs due to both female and male factors in another 35% of couples.
+Reasons for female factor infertility include ovulation difficulties or anatomic issues.
 Sometimes a cause of infertility is not found, this is called unexplained infertility.
 Up to 15-30% of couples who undergo an infertility evaluation do not find a reason for their difficulty getting pregnant.
-There are many treatments for unexplained infertility.
+There are many treatments for the different causes of infertility.